Achieving Electromagnetic Compatibility (EMC) Success Through Smart Design and Planning

 Who Should Attend?

-The course is designed for anyone who ever has to worry about getting a product through EMC compliance testing including project managers, electrical engineers, systems engineers, and mechanical engineers responsible for electrical cabling.
+The workshop is designed for anyone who ever has to worry about getting a product through EMC compliance testing including project managers, electrical engineers, systems engineers, and mechanical engineers responsible for electrical cabling.
 Attendees will get the opportunity to ask the questions that have plagued them and get answers from practitioners who have been down in the trenches.

 Jan.
 30- Feb.
 2, 2024